ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 The position of a `cmw` entry in the `cmw-collection` is not significant.
 Instead, the labels identify a conceptual message that, in the case of a composite Attester, should typically correspond to a component of a system.
 Labels can be strings (or integers in the CBOR serialization) that serve as a mnemonic for different conceptual messages in the collection.
-The `"__cmwc_t"` label is reserved for associating an optional type to the overall collection.
+The `"__cmwc_t"` key is reserved for associating an optional type to the overall collection and MUST NOT be used for a label.
-The collection type is either a URI or an object identifier (OID).
+The collection type is either a Uniform Resource Identifier (URI) or an object identifier (OID).
+The OID is always absolute and never relative.

 Since the collection type is recursive, implementations may limit the allowed depth of nesting.